btholt/complete-intro-to-containers-v2/lessons/04-dockerfiles/D-a-note-on-expose.md

 ---
+description: >-
+  Understanding the usage and limitations of the `EXPOSE` instruction in Docker, its intended purpose to expose container ports to the host machine, and the optional `-P` flag for mapping ports to random host ports.
+Considerations include documentation benefits and deliberate port mapping.
+keywords:
+  - Docker EXPOSE instruction
+  - Docker port mapping
+  - Dockerfile port documentation
 ---

 This was a point of confusion for me so I'm going to try to clear it up for you.
 There is an instruction called `EXPOSE <port number>` that its intended use is to expose ports from within the container to the host machine.
 However if we don't do the `-p 3000:3000` it still isn't exposed so in reality this instruction doesn't do much.
 You don't need `EXPOSE`.